Hamstring Strain and Pulled Hamstring Injury Treatment

 Injuries to the muscles and tendons of the hamstrings are usually graded into three categories, and these injuries are referred to as: first; second; or third degree strains.

-A first degree strain is the least severe.
-It is the result of some minor stretching of the muscles and tendons, and is accompanied by mild pain, some swelling and stiffness.
+- A first degree strain is the least severe.
+It is the result of some minor pulling of the muscles and tendons, and is accompanied by mild pain, some swelling and stiffness.
 There is usually very little loss of function as a result of a first degree strain.

-A second degree strain is the result of both stretching and some tearing of the muscles and tendons.
+- A second degree strain is the result of both pulling and some tearing of the muscles and tendons.
 There is increased swelling and pain associated with a second degree strain, and a moderate loss of function.

-The hamstring group of muscles, located at the back of the upper leg, are actually a group of three separate muscles.
-The top of these muscles are attached to the lower part of the pelvis, and the bottom of the hamstring muscles are attached to the lower leg bone just below the knee joint.
-The technical or anatomical names for the three hamstring muscles are semimembranosus, semitendinosus and biceps femoris.
+The hamstrings are located at the back of the upper leg, and are actually a group of three separate muscles.
+The top of these muscles are attached to the lower part of the pelvis (origin), and the bottom of the hamstring muscles are attached to the lower leg bone just below the knee joint (insertion).

 The picture to the right shows the muscles located at the rear of the upper right leg.
-The three specific hamstring muscles can be seen on the picture, by looking for the anatomical names located half way down the right hand side.
+The three specific hamstring muscles can be seen on the picture, by looking for the anatomical names located half way down the picture.

 What Causes Hamstring Injury?

 Now that we know exactly what and where the hamstrings are, let’s take a look at some of the most common causes for hamstring injuries.
-By far the most common cause of hamstring injuries originates from an imbalance between the quadriceps muscles (located at the front of the upper leg) and the hamstring muscles.
+By far the most common cause of hamstring injuries originates from a forceful contraction, which is often the result of a strength and/or flexibility imbalance between the hamstrings and quadriceps muscles (located at the front of the upper leg).